What is the research study about?

 The questionnaire takes 10-15 minutes to complete.
 Complete it by yourself.
 The survey can be completed anonymously.
 Answer all the questions that are relevant to you.
 You can skip over optional questions you do not wish to answer.

 The main risks associated with the research are discomfort in answering personal and explicit questions about sex, relationships, drug use or HIV, and the inconvenience of completing the questionnaire.
 It is possible that you may experience distress because of the questionnaire topics.
 If you experience discomfort or distress, you may stop and withdraw at any time.
-We have provided links to advice and support services below and on the survey website.
+We have provided links to advice and support services on the Get Support page.